Andoni

 Andoni is a Local Government Area in Rivers State, Nigeria.
 Its headquarters is located in Ngo-Town.
 It has an area of over 233 km^{2} and a population of over 311,500 at the last census.
 The postal code of the area is 504.
 The current Executive Chairman of Andoni Local Government Area is Hon.
-Lazarus Nteogwuile Gogoteh.
+Prince Lucky Promise Otuo JP.
 The Andoni people are of cross River ancestry and belong to the Obolo clan, a distinct ethnic group.
 It shares boundaries with Khana to the North, Opobo Nkoro to the east, Bonny to the west and the Atlantic Ocean to the south.